In the AI Era, Code Is Cheap. Reputation Isn’t.

 - 10 PRs with 1 change each

-If you were the maintainer, what would you prefer?
+If you were the maintainer, which would you prefer?

-Every PR has overhead: CI runs, notifications, review time, merge time, mental context switches, etc. Reduce that overhead by batching trivial work.
+Every PR incurs overhead: CI runs, notifications, review time, merge time, and mental context switches.
+Reduce that overhead by batching trivial work.

 AI can generate an enormous list of fixes.
 If you tell an agent like Claude or “Clawd” “Hey, for each issue create a PR,” you’ll quickly become the most hated contributor on the project.